 How Much Are Airsoft Guns?
 (With 15 Examples)

-Airsoft guns can cost anywhere between $20 and $500 depending on the type of airsoft gun, overall quality, and any modifications completed.
+Airsoft guns can cost anywhere between $20 and $500 depending on the type, overall quality, and any modifications completed.
 Airsoft pistols typically sit at the lower end of the spectrum, with most models costing approximately $50 to $150.
 Airsoft snipers, on the other hand, can cost upwards of $500 based on the base rifle purchased and the upgrades you make to the rifle.
 The same goes for AEGs.

 To help you better understand what to expect when buying an airsoft gun, we researched the prices of 15 popular airsoft guns of varying types, form factors, and brands.
 Note that we’re listing gun prices out of the box, without considering added upgrade costs.
 Those will vary from person to person.